 </xs:schema>

 Notes: In this scenario, the Route Choice function receives the XML data from EGTRAIN as input to determine the route choice of the passenger.
 The route choice function would then extract the person_id and the trip_id attributes to identify the passenger and their trip, and use the sub-elements as inputs for the route choice function of a specific trip made by the passenger to determine the passengers route choice.
 The sub-elements, origin, destination, and departure_time, are found in the passenger database of the passenger module in EGTRAIN.
-The route choice function then gets the total travel time by train (TT_train) based on the planned timetable or the currently implemented RTTP.
+The route choice function then gets the total travel time by train (TT_train) based on the planned timetable or the currently implemented RTTP, which it receives as a GTFS timetable.

 Message from Route choice to EGTRAIN